Bazaruto Archipelago, Moçambique - Things to Do in Bazaruto Archipelago

 Top Things to Do in Bazaruto Archipelago

-Explore the vibrant coral reefs and diverse marine ecosystems of the Bazaruto Archipelago National Park, home to over 2000 fish species, manta rays, whale sharks, and the rare dugong.
-The crystal-clear waters offer visibility up to 30 meters, making it ideal for both beginners and experienced divers.
-Popular dive sites include Two Mile Reef and the coral gardens around Benguerra Island.
+Explore one of the Indian Ocean's most spectacular coral reefs, home to an incredible diversity of marine life including manta rays, whale sharks, and colorful tropical fish.
+The crystal-clear waters offer visibility up to 30 meters, making it perfect for both beginners and experienced divers.

-Booking Tip: Full-day fishing charters range from $800-1500 for groups of 4-6 people.
-Book with operators offering modern equipment and experienced crews.
-Peak fishing season is October-April.
-Confirm if tackle, bait, and refreshments are included.
+Booking Tip: Full-day fishing charters range from $800-1500 for up to 6 people.
+Book with established operators who practice catch-and-release, and confirm if tackle, bait, and refreshments are included.
+October to April is peak season for marlin.

 Getting There